 Adopting a rescue dog is an act of charity but it could also be fun.
 However, keep in mind that you will have to house train him.
 Never assume that your new dog is house trained at first.
-We are going to discuss the reasons why your rescue dog is pooping in the house.
 We will also discuss how to stop him.

 Before you go ahead to housetrain your dog, you must understand why he is pooping inappropriately.

 Reasons why my rescue dog won’t stop pooping in the house

 - Improper training methods used

 In most cases, rescue dogs face different challenges in their lives.
 Some of them have never undergone housetraining.
 Others were house trained in their foster homes or even rescue centers.
 Rescue dogs experience problems with house training because of the following reasons: